sunchengzhu/fiber-jmeter-sample/README.md

-# eth-jmeter-sample
+# fiber-jmeter-sample
-Stress test the rpc interface of the eth chain by implementing `java request`
+Stress test the rpc interface of the fiber chain by implementing `java request`

 ## require
 java8,maven,linux or mac(not support win)